MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR56edfa33b27e3cf-Special-Rules-Determining-Capital-Gains-Losses/section-1.1298-4.md

 (3) [Reserved]

-(f) *Applicability date.* The rules of this section apply to taxable years of shareholders beginning on or after Janyuary 14, 2021.
+(f) *Applicability date.* The rules of this section apply to taxable years of shareholders beginning on or after January 14, 2021.
 A shareholder may choose to apply such rules for any open taxable year beginning before January 14, 2021, provided that, with respect to a tested foreign corporation, the shareholder consistently applies the provisions of this section and § 1.1291-1(b)(8)(iv) and (b)(8)(v)(A), (B), (C), and (D) and §§ 1.1297-1 *(*except that consistent treatment is not required with respect to § 1.1297-1(c)(1)(i)(A)), 1.1297-2, and 1.1298-2 for such year and all subsequent years.

 [T.D.
 9936, 86 FR 4578, Jan.
-15, 2021]
+15, 2021, as amended by T.D.
+9936, 86 FR 13648, Mar.
+10, 2021]